suhasaggarwal/CodeRepositoryv1/IndiaTodayRepository/EnhancedPersonaSyncServerAnalyticSegments/README.md

 8)Average Session Duration
 9)Loyalty Nature of User - User is New,Returning or Loyal.

-These Data points are embedded in an array in custom signals key i.e csection and is supplied as a Key value pair to GPT Ad Tag.
+These Data points are embedded in an array in custom signals key i.e csection and is supplied as a Key value pair to GPT- gampad ad call.